microsoft/fluentui/packages/react-components/react-progress/Spec.md

 ## Background

-A `Progress` is a component that is used to display the current progress of an operation flow.
+The `Progress` component is used to display the current progress of an operation flow.

 ## Prior Art